cornernote/yii2-dashboard/docs/layouts.md

 # Layouts

-A layout defines a set of Regions in which Panels can be placed.
+A layout defines a set of regions in which panels can be placed.
 In addition it allows the user to enter custom options into the dashboard form when updating the dashboard.

 ## Layout Class